oddlittlebird/docs-1/docs/search/tutorials/using-rest-api.md

     ```

-## Query as API (RESTQL)
+## Query as API (RestQL)

-Globally distributed applications need a geo distributed fast data platform that can transparently replicate the data anywhere in the world to enable the applications to operate on a copy of the data that's close to its users.
-Similarly the applications need geo-replicated and local streams to handle pub-sub, ETL and real-time updates from the fast data platform.
+Globally distributed applications need a fast data platform that can transparently replicate data anywhere in the world, enabling users to access applications on the closest copy of their data.
+Additionally, these applications need both geo-replicated and local streams to handle pub-sub, ETL, and real-time updates.

-Macrometa GDN is a geo-distributed realtime data service with turnkey global distribution and transparent multi-master replication.
+Macrometa GDN provides turnkey global distribution and transparent multi-master replication.
 You can run globally distributed, low-latency workloads with GDN.

-This article is an introduction to using GDN via its REST APIs.
+### Tutorial

 === "Python"

     ``` py

-    ## Using RESTQL
+    # Using RESTQL
     import requests
     import json

-    # Constants
+    # Set constants

     FEDERATION = "api.gdn.paas.macrometa.io"
     FED_URL = "https://{}".format(FEDERATION)